Vanille-N/meander.typ/docs/docs.typ

 models internally.

 *In Typst:*
-- #universe("wrap-it") has essentially the same output as MEANDER with at only one obstacle and one container.
+- #universe("wrap-it") has essentially the same output as MEANDER with only one obstacle and one container.
 It is noticeably more concise for very simple cases.